Millennials’ Financial Habits: A Breakdown Of Characteristics, Priorities And Purchase Decisions

 Here are some key facts about where all those millennial dollars are going:

 - They shop at retailers who make them feel special.
 Financial services firm Accenture reported that 95% of millennials say they want brands to court them.
 They especially like it when brands send them coupons through email or snail mail.
-This, they told Accenture, has the greatest influence on where they shop.
+This has the greatest influence on where they shop.

 - They like shopping in physical stores.
 According to Accenture, 82% of millennials prefer buying in brick-and-mortar stores.
 Accenture says that 91% of millennials prefer shopping in drugstores, while 68% prefer shopping in consumer electronics stores.
 Accenture says that 84% of millennials prefer shopping in department stores, while 83% favor discount and mass merchant retailers.